juxhouse/bela-resources/reference/ECD-File-Format.md

 There is a [syntax specification](#syntax) below.

+## Encoding

+UTF-8

 ## Lines

-This is a line-based format, so strings must not contain newline characters (ASCII codes 10 and 13).
+This is a line-based format, so newline characters (CR and LF) in your strings must be escaped.
+More on that below.

+> [!TIP]
-ECD files are designed to be read with line-wrap off.
+> ECD files are designed to be read with line-wrap off.

 #### Custom Metadata

 Each line can have custom metadata as a JSON object at the end.
 It must be formatted as a single line, without newline characters.
-JSON already requires newlines to be escaped in strings.
+JSON already requires newlines to be escaped in strings anyway.

 #### Comments